 "We have seen a remarkable change in our animals since we adopted your equipment."

 "You have to pick my jaw up from the floor; I never thought it would work, much less nearly this well."

 Britz & Company of Wheatland, WY has a management team with more than 75 combined years of experience in the laboratory animal science and biomedical research industry.
 Our team has a clear understanding of the current animal care issues that affect the housing of captive animals in a research environment.

 With our knowledge base, we design, develop, manufacture and install a comprehensive line of animal housing systems and animal care products for the biomedical research industry.
 Our products include:

 The biomedical research community across the country has a clear mandate and moral obligation to provide the most suitable, comfortable and enhanced animal housing units possible.
 These animal containment units must comply with research protocols and address animal care and management requirements and regulations.
-Through the advancement of biomedical science, we've been able to enhance captive animals' quality of life and ease their pain and suffering.
 We utilize all resources on the use of animal models to design and produce state-of-the-art animal housing units.

 Designs for basic caging and research equipment were formulated during the 1940s and 1950s with an emphasis on housing density, security and sanitization.
 The standards were based on the weight and size of the animal, not species-specific behavioral needs.
 At the time, a large percentage of the animal care staff had an agricultural background.

 Over the past twenty years, the industry has experienced a shift in the workforce.
 Many of today's workers have a background in laboratory animal science and care.
 The science has also experienced changes in animal housing unit requirements that not only emphasize sanitization and security, but also the well-being of the animals and the ergonomic factors impacting the animal care staff.